Ludington Pumped Storage Power Plant: Characteristics

-The power plant consists of six reversible turbines that can each generate 312 megawatts of electricity for a total output of 1,872 megawatts.
+The power plant consists of six reversible turbines for a total output of 2,292 megawatts.
 Water is delivered from the upper reservoir to the turbines by six penstocks each 1100 ft long that taper from 28 to 24 ft in diameter.

 At night, during low demand for electricity, the turbines run in reverse to pump water 363 ft uphill from Lake Michigan into the reservoir.
 The plant takes advantage of the natural steep sand dune landform of eastern Lake Michigan.
 During periods of peak demand water is released to generate power.
-Electrical generation can begin within two minutes with peak electric output of 1872 MW achieved in under 30 minutes.
+Electrical generation can begin within two minutes with peak electric output of 2,292 MW achieved in under 30 minutes.
 Maximum water flow is over 33 e6USgal per minute.

 This process was designed to level the load of nearby nuclear power plants on the grid.
 It also replaces the need to build natural gas peak power plants used only during high demand.
 The Ludington Pumped Storage plant is connected to six 345-kV Transmission lines, all owned and maintained by METC, a subsidiary of ITC Holdings.

 The project was given the 1973 award for "Outstanding Civil Engineering Achievement" by the American Society of Civil Engineers.